Social media use in politics: Participatory role

+Polarization (Affective Polarization)

+Recent analysis of digital discourse is shifting focus from informational polarization to effective polarization.
+This describes a state where citizens do not just disagree with the opposing party but actively dislike and distrust people associated with it.
+Social media platforms contribute to this by prioritizing media mocking or criticizing the opposing side.
+This media output receives significantly higher engagement overall than content promoting one's own platform or ideas.
+Through 2025, empirical data suggests that a shared reality among voters is less disrupted by a lack of information and more by the emotional framing of that information.
+This emotional feedback loop creates hostility within digital environments.
+Which inherently discourages moderate discourse and rewards what in some cases is radicalism.
+Effective polarization on social media has linked to a decline in social trust and an increased belief that the other side poses as a threat to the nation.
+Now that media is shifting away from policy-based debate, and towards radicalized media algorithms, this is altering the emotional temperament of political actors, making partisan compromise increasingly difficult.

 As a news source

 Social media platforms are increasingly used for political news and information by adults in the United States, especially regarding election time.
 A study by Pew Research conducted in November 2019 found that one in five US adults get their political news primarily through social media.
-18% of adults use social media to get political and election news.
+18% of adults use social media to get political and election news, 48% of them are from ages 18–29.

 In small research conducted by McKeever et al. in 2022, they found that 269 out of the 510 United States participants had noted that they got most of their information about gun violence from social media sources.

-The Pew Research Center further found that out % of these United States Adults relying on social media for this information, 48% of them are from ages 18–29.

 In addition, Reddit, Twitter, and Facebook are the social media platforms that most users use to acquire news information.
 Two-thirds of Facebook users (66%) access news on the platform; 59% of Twitter users access news on the platform, and 70% of Reddit users access news on the platform.

 According to the Reuters Institute Digital News Report in 2013, the percentage of online news users who blog about news issues ranges from 1–5%.
 Greater percentages use social media to comment on news, with participation ranging from 8% in Germany to 38% in Brazil.
 But online news users are most likely to just talk about online news with friends offline or use social media to share stories without creating content.

-The rapid propagation of information on social media, spread by word of mouth, can quickly impact the perception of political figures with information that may or may not be true.
-When political information is propagated in this manner on purpose, the spread of information on social media for political means can benefit campaigns.
-On the other hand, the word-of-mouth propagation of negative information concerning a political figure can be damaging.
-For example, the use of the social media platform Twitter by United States congressman Anthony Weiner to send inappropriate messages played a role in his resignation.
+The rapid propagation of information on social media, spread by word of mouth, can quickly impact the perception and thus reputation of political figures and campaigns in negative ways.
+For example, the use Twitter by United States congressman Anthony Weiner to send inappropriate messages played a role in his resignation.